StiphyJay/MQuant/README.md

 Offical code for **ACM MM2025** paper [**MQuant:
 Unleashing the Inference Potential of Multimodal Large Language Models via Full Static Quantization**](https://arxiv.org/abs/2502.00425)  ([Arxiv](https://arxiv.org/abs/2502.00425))

+🔥🔥🔥 Welcome any PR or development for MQuant!

 ## News
 2025.08.07: 🔥🔥🔥 MQuant for Qwen2-VL has been released.
 Looking forward to your response!